 Bengaline trousers are a perfect blend between comfort and style.
-Although most bengaline trousers have the tailored, polished look you'd expect from formal pants, they are comfortable enough to wear around the house.
+Although most bengaline trousers have the tailored, polished look you'd expect from formal pants, they are also comfortable enough to wear around the house.

 If you're looking to switch up your wardrobe with comfortable clothing, here's what you need to know about bengaline trousers.